skerr4311/terraform/README.md

 ```
 in the terminal and go through the login process.

-next you will need to set up nackend.tf file to store the state of your instatnce:
+next you will need to set up backend.tf file to store the state of your instatnce:
 ```
     backend "azurerm" {
     storage_account_name = "STORAGEACCOUNTNAME"